ldss-project/hexarc/README.md

 ---

-Simple [Scala 3](https://www.scala-lang.org/) framework for the configuration and deployment of services, following the best practices of the Hexagonal Architecture, also known as Clean Architecture.
+[Scala 3](https://www.scala-lang.org/) framework for the configuration and deployment of services, following the best practices of the **Hexagonal Architecture**, also known as **Clean Architecture**.

 See documentation at the [repository webpage](https://ldss-project.github.io/hexarc).